 Working for my Neighbours in Beaches-East York

-One of the most important aspects of local government is to be the most immediate contact to solve problems.
-That means being accessible to everyone, prompt with replies and assistance, and having a through understanding of the people, events, conditions, and businesses in BEY.
-To accomplish that, I'm sharing a list of commitments I think anyone hoping to represent every resident of Beaches-East York can support and appreciate in order to serve every resident in our community, committments I will make once I am running for council.
+One of the most important aspects of local government is being the first point of contact when problems arise.
+That means staying accessible to everyone, responding quickly with real help, and maintaining a deep understanding of the people, events, conditions, and businesses in BEY.
+To achieve that, I'm outlining commitments I believe anyone representing Beaches-East York should embrace.
+These are standards I will commit to once I'm running for council.

-How a councillor should show up for you
+How I believe a councillor should show up for you

 Staying connected

-- Quarterly online town halls to talk about the state of the ward and for residents to have their say
+• Quarterly online town halls to discuss the state of the ward and hear directly from residents

 Transparency

-- Publicly accessible schedule to see how your elected representative spends time working for you
+• Maintain a publicly accessible schedule showing how your elected representative spends time working for you

 Day-to-day work

-- Continue the practice of polls to determine support for hyper-local issues like speed humps and parking on particular streets
+• Continue and expand using polls to gauge support for hyper-local issues like speed humps and parking on specific streets

-- Procure campaign materials and infrastructure from local businesses or from within Canada when feasible
+• Source campaign materials and infrastructure from local businesses or Canadian suppliers whenever possible